Hitchhiking: Decline

 In 2011, Freakonomics Radio reviewed sparse data about hitchhiking, and identified a steady decline in hitchhiking in the US since the 1970s, which it attributed to a number of factors, including a greater lack of trust of strangers, lower air travel costs due to deregulation, the presence of more money in the economy to pay for travel, and more numerous and more reliable cars.

 In an experiment conducted in 2025, Swedish journalist Lukas Deininger hitchhiked from Mo i Rana, Norway to Umeå, Sweden.
 The initial wait for a car passing over the Norway–Sweden border took three and a half hours, and the combined journey of 477 km lasted for approximately 27 hours, including sleep.

-Even though the dangers of hitchhiking were graphically portrayed in much earlier "scare" movies like 1945's Detour, in which a psychotic woman hitchhiker terrorizes another hitchhiker, and the serial murderer driven The Hitch-Hiker in 1953, the marked increase in fear of hitchhiking from the early 1970s on is the immediate impetus for movies such as The Texas Chain Saw Massacre (1974), The Hitcher (1986), and a few real incidents involving imperiled hitchhikers, including the kidnapping of Colleen Stan in California.
+Even though the dangers of hitchhiking were graphically portrayed in much earlier "scare" movies like 1945's Detour, in which a psychotic woman hitchhiker terrorizes another hitchhiker, and the serial murderer driven The Hitch-Hiker in 1953, the marked increase in fear of hitchhiking from the early 1970s on is the immediate consequence of the diffusion of movies such as The Texas Chain Saw Massacre (1974), The Hitcher (1986), and a few real incidents involving imperiled hitchhikers, including the kidnapping of Colleen Stan in California.

 Some British researchers discuss reasons for hitchhiking's decline in the UK, and possible means of reviving it in safer and more organized forms.